Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 While travelling along Kaleva Road look out across the water and enjoy the beautiful views of Vancouver Island and Cormorant Island (Alert Bay).

-In the summer months, there is also a great possibility to glimpse a few of the many marine mammals that frequent the area.
+In the summer months, it may also be possible to glimpse a few of the many marine mammals that frequent the area.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.